Please help us save the Shore Thing Legacy Forest and the Elwha River Watershed from more extractive logging!

 Recreation and Impact on Small Businesses

 The Shore Thing forest is in a recreation & vacation destination, with the bulk of it located along Highway 101 at Lake Sutherland.
-Logging it will create a scar on the landscape for a decade or more that will affect local tourism businesses like Wandering Joy Campground, Shadow Mountain RV and Magic Forest Tours.
+Logging it would create a scar on the landscape for a decade or more that will affect local tourism businesses like Wandering Joy Campground, Shadow Mountain RV and Magic Forest Tours.
 Lake Sutherland is a popular recreation and vacation destination.

 This stretch of Highway 101 is the gateway to Olympic National Park and the beautiful Lake Crescent.
-It will create a lasting impression on tourists of how we care for our precious natural resources.
+It would create a lasting impression on tourists of how we care for our precious natural resources.
 The scar would destroy the fantastical feeling of entering the remote, rugged wilderness.

 Wandering Joy Campground is a women owned, small business started in 2022.
 Their mission is providing a safe and inclusive outdoor space, while respecting and protecting the health and wellness of the land they are on.